EntrustCorporation/cps/entrust.md

 ### 4.6.2 Who may request renewal

-Subscribers or Subscriber agents may request renewal of Certificates.
+Subjects, Subscribers or Subscriber agents may request renewal of Certificates.

 ### 4.6.3 Processing certificate renewal requests